RafaelBalduci/Increment_app/README.md

-# This project is a simple imcrement app
+# This project is a simple increment app

 Quick start: